 Under the federal law, federally guaranteed loans can be repaid, after graduation, through either the Pay As Your Earn (PAYE)** or Income-Based Repayment (IBR) plan that generally limits repayment to approximately 6.67% or 10%, respectively, of the borrower’s annual income.
 At the end of 10 years of public service, the federal government will forgive the remaining balance.

 Georgetown Law will reimburse out-of-pocket repayments for its graduates in eligible public service, effectively ending loan repayments for those who spend 10 years working in modestly paid public interest fields.
-Current students and those who entered the program in 2010 will receive the full benefit of this plan.
+Current students and those who entered the program in or after 2010 will receive the full benefit of this plan.

 *The $75,000 income threshold is for single or married participants (with income earning spouses) filing separate tax returns, and not receiving any other loan repayment assistance from another entity.